ascheinb/NamelistReader/README.md

-NamelistReader can be used to read in a set of Fortran namelists from a file.
+NamelistReader is a C++ header library that can be used to read and parse an input file containing a set of Fortran namelists.
 The namelists are stored in a NamelistReader object.

 ## Basic Functions